The Dudley Family & Their Enslaved People

 Joseph Dudley, Brill the Enslaved Coachman, and Enslaved Indians

 Through the miracle of digital collections, we can see an image of Rebecca’s original will above (see p.
 2).
-In addition to Brill, the man Whiting leads us to, Rebecca further specifies, “I give Jimmy Negro to my eldest son…William” (William is the son who enslaved Flora, Quam, Caesar, and Peter on the Roslindale farm).
+In addition to Brill, the man Whiting leads us to, Rebecca further specifies, “I give Jimmy Negro to my eldest son.”
+Paul was Rebecca’s oldest son; he is the Dudley that conspired with his father to traffic an enslaved boy from a pirate ship.
 I’m still searching for more details about Jimmy, but as luck would have it, the Massachusetts Historical Society’s Collections contain two credible witnesses to Brill’s life in bondage: Judge Samuel Sewall and Judge Waitstill Winthrop.

 I can’t find any narrative of Brill’s life using Google, Google Books, or Google Scholar.
 It’s safe to say that Joseph and Rebecca Dudley enslaving a Black coachman for 11 years is not a well-discussed fact and it’s exciting to share this with readers of this site.

 Of further interest to the slaveholding Dudleys was keeping native people in bondage.
 In the ”Roxbury Deaths” section of the Vital Records of Roxbury, Massachusetts to the end of the year 1849, under the heading “INDIANS”, we find listed “Peter…servant to Joseph Dudley, Esq.” dying in 1687, and “a girl of Mr Dudly, neer well of a pox, fell a bleeding and bled to death” dying in 1679.
 Joseph Dudley, noted participant in the 1675-1678 King Philip’s War, seemed to have kept some of the war’s human bounty for himself.